Lwów Ghetto: The ghetto

 Following the Nazi takeover, SS-Brigadeführer Fritz Katzmann became the SS and Police Leader (SSPF) of Lwów.
 On his orders the ghetto called Jüdischer Wohnbezirk was established on 8 November 1941 in the northern part of the city.
 Some 80,000 Jews were ordered to move there by 15 December 1941 and all Poles and Ukrainians to move out.
 Zamarstynów (now Zamarstyniv) neighborhood was designated to form the Jewish quarter.
 Before the beginning of World War II it was one of the poorest suburbs of Lwów.
 German police also began a series of "selections" in an operation called "Action under the bridge" - 5,000 elderly and sick Jews were shot as they crossed under the rail bridge on Pełtewna Street (called bridge of death by the Jews) moving slowly toward the gate.
 Eventually, between 110,000 and 120,000 Jews were forced into the new ghetto.
 The living conditions there were extremely poor, coupled with severe overcrowding.
 For example, food rations allocated to the Jews were estimated to equal only 10% of the German and 50% of the Ukrainian or Polish rations.

 The Germans established a Jewish police force called the Jüdischer Ordnungsdienst Lemberg wearing dark blue Polish police uniforms from before World War II, but with the Polish insignia replaced by a Magen David and the new letters J.O.L. in various positions on their uniform.
 They were given rubber truncheons.
 Their ranks numbered from 500 to 750 policemen.
 The Jewish police force answered to the Jewish National city council known as the Judenrat, which in turn answered to the Gestapo.

+In 1942, a resistance group was formed in the ghetto with the goal of acquiring arms and escaping into the surrounding forests to fight as partisans.
+Some members succeeded in this goal.
+It published an underground periodical.
+After the deportation of March 1942, leaflets were distributed calling on the population to build bunkers and collect weapons.